hosiawak/scrapegoat/README.md

 	 // Create a struct to hold your parsed item type Product { website, name string, price float64 }

+	 // Create an initialization function for your item func NewProduct() Item {
+		 return &Product{website: "amazon.com"}
+	 }

-	 // Create a channel on which you'll receive parsed results: results := make(chan *sg.Response)
+     // Create a channel on which you'll receive *sg.Response: results := make(chan *sg.Response)

 	 // Create a spider and pass the channel spider := sg.NewSpider("amazon.com", results)

+	 // Register the init function at the spider spider.NewItemFunc = NewProduct

 	 // Define the parsing function Process for your item func (p *Product) Process(doc *Document, resp *Response) Item {
 		 p.name = doc.Find("#btAsInTitle").Text()